Academic Policy and Regulation Information

 USF Full-Time Student Definition

 Students taking a minimum of nine (9) hours toward their degree in the fall or spring semester, or taking a minimum of six (6) hours in the summer semester, will be classified as Full-Time students for academic purposes.
-Students may take a maximum of eighteen (18) hours in any given semester; exceeding eighteen (18) hours requires a signed program of study or written approval from the College.
-For financial aid enrollment requirements, refer to the Office of Financial Aid - http://usfweb2.usf.edu/finaid/other/enrollment.aspx.
+Students may not take more than eighteen (18) graduate hours per semester without prior written approval by the College.

 Continuous Enrollment for All Graduate Students

 All graduate degree-seeking students must be continuously enrolled.
-Continuous enrollment is defined as completing, with grades assigned, a minimum of 6 hours of graduate credit every three continuous semesters.
+Continuous enrollment is defined as completing, with grades assigned, a minimum of six (6) hours of graduate credit every three (3) continuous semesters.
 Courses that receive a “W” grade do not fulfill continuous enrollment requirements.
 Colleges and majors may have additional requirements.
 Students on an approved leave of absence are not subject to the enrollment requirement for the time approved for the leave.
-Students who have been Admitted to Doctoral Candidacy must follow the Dissertation Hour Enrollment in place of the Continuous Enrollment requirement as specified here for all graduate students (not in candidacy).
+Students who have been Admitted to Doctoral Candidacy must follow the Dissertation Hour Enrollment in place of the Continuous Enrollment requirement.
 See also the Time Limitations Policy .
 Editor’s Note: the six hours may be taken as 2/2/2, or 3/0/3, or 6/0/0, etc. Take any three sequential semesters and the total for the three must add up to six hours.